ManyThreads/mythos/doc/execution-context.md

 Comparing the complexity and performance of both approaches should be interesting.

 If the execution context's state, that is its register contents and FPU state, is stored in a frame, migrating threads can be achieved withouth migrating execution context kernel objects.
 Each execution context is created for a specific hardware thread and never moves.
 Instead the EC is supended, then the frame with the stored state is attached to another EC and this EC is resumed.
 Some of the state flags, e.g. IN_WAIT, IS_WAITING, IS_NOTIFIED need to be moved to the state stored in the frame in order to become migratable.
 The advantage of this design is, that all invocations and accesses can be directed to the EC's home, which significantly reduces synchronisation challenges.
 On the downside, the interruptions increase, but they would affect the execution context and hardware thread that they involve anyway.
+Some of the registers, e.g. rflags, need to be overridden and loaded from outside the frame in the kernel exit code.
+Otherwise, the user mode can disable interrupts and similar things.

 ## Life Cycle States